GrahamCobb/extents-lists/README.md

 ##extents-merge

 List of extent start and finish pairs on stdin.
-Output list with overlapping and adjacent extents merged
+Output list with overlapping and adjacent extents merged.

 ##extents-size